 Continental Divide Trail Colorado

-The Continental Divide Trail Colorado is the coldest section of the whole trail, both for the northbound and southbound thru hiker.
-Late season snow and thunderstorms for the northbound thru hiker and cold frost and early season snow for the southbound hikers.
-Arguably, Colorado is the most visually stunning sections of trail.
+The Continental Divide Trail Colorado is the coldest section of the whole trail, both for the northbound and southbound thru-hiker.
+Late-season snow and thunderstorms for the northbound thru-hiker and cold frost and early-season snow for the southbound hikers.
+Arguably, Colorado is the most visually stunning section of the trail.

 - Day 41 Well Hello Colorado